tier4/caret_doc/docs/configuration/architecture_diff_func.md

 <prettier-ignore-start>
 !!!info
       The architecture object has other elements such as Executor and Callback.
-However, the functions that gets the difference of Executors or Callbacks are not yet implemented.
+However, the functions that get the difference of Executors or Callbacks are not yet implemented.
 Please contact the developers if needed.
 <prettier-ignore-end>